Stalled US-Iran Peace Talks Disrupt Hormuz Shipping and Impact Oil Markets

 What's Next

-Observers are monitoring for any resumption of talks, possible shifts in Iran's negotiating team, and further developments affecting regional security and international supply chains.
+Observers are watching for any resumption of negotiations or changes in control of Iran's negotiating team, as well as further impacts on global markets and supply chains.

 Sources